thomasballinger/posts/2017-05-06-python-methods.markdown

 with a reference to the object that the attribute lookup started on so it can be used to create our bound method.

-Functions are implement this descriptor protocol it turns out!
+It turns out that functions implement this descriptor protocol!
 Take a look at the `__get__` method on a function:

 {{< highlight python >}}